crownstone/crownstone-lib-nodejs-cloud/README.md

 >
 > Used for hubs to get the tokens identifying users.

+#### *async* presentPeople() : Promise\<SpherePresentPeople>
+>> returns SpherePresentPeople: JSON containing the data for the locations of all users in this sphere.
+[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
+>
+> Used to get the locations of all users in the sphere

 ### Location
 This class is not meant to be created directly, you get this from the CrownstoneCloud.
 It represents a single location.